jeremyb18/Ruebush-Resume/index_2027.md

 ### Internships

-`January 2028 - June 2028`
+`January 2020 - March 2020`
-__Pacific Northwest National Lab__, Richland, WA
+__EJ Engineering__, Tooele, UT

-- Worked on novel methods for soil sampling to reduce laboratory measurements
+- Learned how to quickly and intelligently use a computer.
+Gained experience working on a more professional basis
 - Used R and Visual Sample Plan to establish new sampling algorithms
 - Published a journal article in Environmental Quality.